BJP wins bypolls in Dhanpur, Boxanagar assembly seats in Tripura | Politics

 BJP wins bypolls in Dhanpur, Boxanagar assembly seats in Tripura

-The two seats witnessed a one-on-one fight between the ruling BJP and the CPIM with the other two opposition parties, Tipra Motha and Congress, not fielding any candidates.Thanking the people of the state for the victories, BJP state president Rajiv Bhattacharjee said the CPIM that ruled the state for decades will be extinct in the near future.We were sure about winning the by-elections because of the double-engine governments developmental works.
+The two seats witnessed a one-on-one fight between the ruling BJP and the CPIM with the other two opposition parties, Tipra Motha and Congress, not fielding any candidates.Extending gratitude to the people of the state, Union Home Minister Amit Shah said the victories will further strengthen the determination to transform Tripura into a prosperous state under the leadership of PM Narendra Modi.I extend my heartfelt gratitude to the people of Tripura for making the BJP victorious in the Baxanagar and Dhanpur assembly bye-elections.

 - Country: